antoniossaliba/Top-100-songs-playlist-maker/README.md

 Playlist creation requires permission to modify your Spotify library.

-The script creates private playlists by default.
+The script creates public playlists by default.

 👨‍💻 Author
-Your Name – @yourhandle
+Your Name – @antoniossaliba

 📝 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.